popqiezi/LLM-RuleVST/README.md

 **LLM-RuleVST: A Rule-Guided Visual-Sequence Transformer Framework for UAV-Based Vessel Trajectory and Risk Prediction in Inland Waterways**

 The codebase is currently being organized and improved.
-At this stage, only part of the UAV visual perception module is included.

 ---